shahraizali/awesome-django/README.md

 * [django-localflavor](https://github.com/django/django-localflavor/) - Country-specific Django helpers, formerly of contrib fame.
 * [django-model-utils](https://github.com/carljm/django-model-utils/) - Django model mixins and utilities.
 * [django-mptt](https://github.com/django-mptt/django-mptt/) - Utilities for implementing a modified pre-order traversal tree in django.

+## Payment Processing

+*Packages that provide payment processing provider integration.*

+* [dj-stripe](https://github.com/pydanny/dj-stripe/) - Django + Stripe Made Easy.
+* [django-merchant](https://github.com/agiliq/merchant/) - A Django app that provides helpers for multiple pluggable payment backends.
+* [django-paypal](https://github.com/spookylukey/django-paypal) - A pluggable Django application for integrating PayPal Payments Standard or Payments Pro.
+* [django-pinpayments](https://github.com/rossp/django-pinpayments/) - Django library to simplify payment processing with pin.
+* [django-oscar-adyen](https://github.com/oscaro/django-oscar-adyen/) - This package provides integration with the Adyen payment gateway.
+It is designed to work seamlessly with the e-commerce framework django-oscar but can be used without Oscar.
+* [django-oscar-paymentexpress](https://github.com/django-oscar/django-oscar-paymentexpress/) - This package provides integration with the payment gateway, PaymentExpress using their PX POST API.
+It is designed to work seamlessly with the e-commerce framework django-oscar but can be used without it.
+* [django-oscar-paypal](https://github.com/django-oscar/django-oscar-paypal/) - PayPal integration for django-oscar.
+Can be used without Oscar too.
+* [django-zebra](https://github.com/GoodCloud/django-zebra/) - Forms, widgets, template tags and examples that make Stripe + Django easier.

 ## Project Management